 The first point is a technical one and a very important one.
 If you want to feel what your leader is going to do, you need to make sure that you establish a forward connection to him through your arms.
 Why?
 Because if you don’t have any connection to your partner, no matter how good he leads you, you will not be able feel it.
 Your partner must feel your weight so he can direct you properly.
 How do we do this?
 Make sure that you have tone in your body by stretching up vertically and engaging your “Center”.
 You can view “how to connect your partner” dance lesson for better understanding of this.
 From this stretching, extend your arms forward toward your partner and make sure that your elbows stay in front of your body at all times.
 Lastly, apply some pressure through your arms to connect to him.
 Doing this will allow you to feel your partner’s lead instantly and follow him better.

 One of the biggest myths is that the ladies think the guy has to lead their every step.
 But this is not true.
 Once the guy changed your direction or timing, you need to dance the rest of the steps by yourself.
-This also leads me into another point, the followers need to learn/know all their own steps, just as the leaders do.
-For example, when your partner raises his arm up to signal an underarm turn, your job is then to complete that 2-3 step turn by yourself.
-Don’t expect your partner to push and pull you around for each step.
+The followers need to learn/know all their own steps, just as the leaders do.
+For example, when your partner raises his arm up to signal a Rumba underarm turn, your job is then to complete that turn on your own.
+Don’t expect your partner to push and pull you around for each single step – His job is only to indicate… Not to do it for you!
 Pushing and pulling can make the dancing feel very physical and heavy.
 You should view yourself as a strong independent woman who can do all the steps by herself.
 The guy just gives you a signal, but then you finish it off with your own flare and styling.
-Another example is let’s say your partner leads you beautifully into a crossover break in Cha Cha, you can bet yourself that there is going to be more than one of them (usually people do 3-5 of them).
-Again, your partner doesn’t need to lead each one of these crossover breaks.
-So go ahead and dance the rest of the crossover breaks by yourself until your partner indicates an ending or a new transition.
+This leads into another point – you must also keep your own timing with the music.

 3. Go with the flow and don’t resist